MaoShizhong/chess/README.md

 #### opts.movesOnly (optional; default: false)

 A boolean - if true, will omit tag pairs from the PGN.
+If there is a game result, it will not be omitted.

 ### toFEN(): string

-Serialises current position to a string in FEN format.
+Serialises current (not necessarily latest) position to a string in FEN format.